zlog-in/docs-1/docs/tutorials/crossword.md

 ```

-### The first user to solve it wins
+The first user to solve it wins

 Steps for the player (solving the crossword) are:

-1. Find pen.
+1. Find a pen.
 2. Solve the crossword puzzle.
 3. Install NEAR CLI.
-4. Create the key pair from the solution.
+4. Create a key from the solution.
 5. Send a transaction to the crossword puzzle smart contract.
-6. Profit! (receive 10 Ⓝ)
+6. Profit!
+(Unlock the contract and receive 10 Ⓝ)

 Okay back on track…
-(end) this is all well and good from the user’s perspective, but what was the setup here?
-Let’s rewind and talk about how this puzzle would be set up
+This is all well and good from the user’s perspective, but what was the setup here?
+Let’s rewind and talk about how this puzzle would be set up.

-## Seed phrase
+### Seed phrase

-> **Tip:** A seed phrase (also called mnemonic seed or mnemonic phrase) is a random sequence of words.
-This sequence, entered in the right order, is converted to a private key that allows access to an account or contract.
+A seed phrase is a random sequence of words used to access an account on the blockchain.
+This sequence, entered in the right order, is converted using cryptography to a public/private key pair proving ownership.
+This phrase is also known as mnemonic seed, mnemonic phrase, backup phrase, or recovery phrase.

 Let's apply it to our puzzle: each word of the seed phrase corresponds to the hint numbers on the crossword, with across before down when applicable.